 Downgrading your workspace's paid plan from Plus or Pro to free before the end of the billing cycle means that your workspace will immediately drop down to the free plan, and will lose access to the additional features provided by paid plans, including:

 - Form customization (for Pro plans)

 - Additional select token colors (for Pro plans)

 - Password-restricted share links (for Pro plans)

 - Email domain-restricted share links (for Pro plans)

-Additionally, if your bases have Airtable Apps, any added apps to your bases will be disabled, meaning that you will not be able to interact with them or view them.
-(However, if you choose to re-upgrade to Pro in the future, you will be able to reactivate these apps).
+Additionally, if your bases have Airtable extension, any added extension to your bases will be disabled, meaning that you will not be able to interact with them or view them.
+(However, if you choose to re-upgrade to Pro in the future, you will be able to reactivate these extensions).
 Your workspace will then be prorated for the remainder of your billing cycle in Airtable credits (not cash).

 Below is a list of FAQs about cancelling your account.
 To view more details about cancellation, read the full article here.